covrom/redispubsub/README.md

 - XREADGROUP (with pending and then new messages - only this library actually supports it)
 - XACK

+Many other queuing implementations with Redis Streams contain a big bug.
+They incorrectly support reconnecting a consumer to a topic if a message has been received but not acknowledged.
+They use ">" streaming strategy, which does not deliver unacknowledged messages more than once.
+And you miss messages when microservices are restarted.
+This library does not have this disadvantage.

 ## Connection to Redis
 The connection string must be defined in the `REDIS_URL` environment value.